 One safety check: after the first write in Phase 2 (folder create), verify the response's org_id matches EXPECTED_ORG_ID.
 If they differ, STOP and report the mismatch to the user — something modified the config file mid-run.

-"What's the company's website URL?
-I'll pull from there plus the web to build out your KB."
+"I couldn't find a website in your org settings.
+What's the company's website URL?
+I'll use it to build out your KB."

 Capture: